nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 > a induct *protocol_name* *duct_name* '*CLI_command*'

 The "add induct" command.
-This command establishes a \"duct\" for reception of bundles via the indicated CL protocol.
-The duct's data acquisition structure is used and populated by the \"induct\" task whose operation is initiated by *CLI_command* at the time the duct is started.
+This command establishes a _duct_ for reception of bundles via the indicated CL protocol.
+The duct's data acquisition structure is used and populated by the _induct_ task whose operation is initiated by *CLI_command* at the time the duct is started.

 > ***Note*** that *only a single induct is needed for all bundle